gkorpal/gkorpal.github.io/_technical/2023-12-07-deuring-correspondence.md

 paperurl:
 citation:
 ---
 Work done between Fall 2022 and Fall 2023 (October 17, 2022 to December 07, 2023).
+Requirement for UArizona's Comprehensive Exam.

-Here are the report and presentation from my comprehensive exam about the connection between Deuring correspondence and isogeny-based signature schemes.
+Here are the report and presentation about the connection between Deuring correspondence and isogeny-based signature schemes.

 [Download the report](http://gkorpal.github.io/files/gaurish_comp_written_19Dec.pdf)